elemental/elemental-web/source/doc-dev/lapack-like/spectral.rst

 .. cpp:type:: SchurCtrl<Real>

-   .. cpp:member:: bool useSdc
+   .. cpp:member:: bool useSDC

       Whether or not to use Spectral Divide and Conquer

-   .. cpp:member:: HessQrCtrl qrCtrl
+   .. cpp:member:: HessQRCtrl qrCtrl

       The control structure for the Hessenberg QR algorithm

-   .. cpp:member:: SdcCtrl<Real> sdcCtrl
+   .. cpp:member:: SDCCtrl<Real> sdcCtrl

       The control structure for the Spectral Divide and Conquer algorithm